-Internet access is widely available in Belize – but is very expensive.
+Internet access is widely available in Belize – but is not cheap.
 The telephone company has enjoyed a strangle-hold on being the only one allowed to offer Internet services.
-This worsened in 2011 when the government expropriated privately held Belize Telemedia Limited.
+This improved in 2011 when the government took over the foreign owned Belize Telemedia Limited.

 Satellite Internet, like satellite TV, requires a slightly larger dish than that used in the USA and Canada – a 2 foot dish gives excellent results.
 Some fanatics go larger, using a 4 or 6 foot dish to get the strongest signal that will withstand any except the heaviest thunderstorms.
 Setting up your satellite internet dish is not as easy as setting up your satellite TV dish.
 The dish alignment is critical and because a signal is not only being received, but also transmitted up to the satellite, a technician is usually required to set this up for you.

 Satellite Internet Access is available from various Belize and expat installers, most of who do not advertise so as to not to invite harassment from the Public Utilities Commission.
 It is best to ask friends or neighbors for a contact or referral.